Related News & Articles

 Where the firm accepts instructions, we can offer reduced fees arrangements or no charge, dependent on the circumstances.
-It will be expected that in all cases you are responsible for filing fees.
+It will be expected that in all cases you are responsible for any official or filing fees.

 Creativity is all around us and we like to do our bit to foster creativity and young talent with the Henry Hughes IP award at the Victoria University of Wellington School of Design.

 Since 2014 Henry Hughes IP have sponsored prizes at the School's end-of-year exhibition.
 In 2020 we presented a prize for a project in Masters of Design Innovation.

 Our contribution to the profession and the community in other ways includes: